darkelm/design-blog/docs/SEED_CONTENT.md

 - Design lead talking about building the team and culture
 - Senior IC on their craft journey or area of expertise
 - Q&A with a researcher about a method or insight
-- Conversation with a clinical partner about collaboration
+- Conversation with a client or product partner about collaboration

 **Keep it substantive.** Not "What's your favorite design tool?" but "What's the hardest design problem you've solved here?"